Current-induced spin-orbit torques in ferromagnetic and antiferromagnetic systems: Theory of spin-orbit torques

 \subsubsection{Anisotropic magnetic tunnel junctions}

-SOT has also been recently proposed in magnetic tunnel junctions (MTJs) composed of a single FM with interfacial spin-orbit coupling \cite{Manchon2011a}.
-Such systems display tunneling anisotropic magnetoresistance, i.e., a change of resistance when varying the magnetization direction \cite{Gould2004,Park2008}, see Fig. \ref{fig:fin}(a).
-One naturally expects that spin-polarized electrons impinging on the spin-orbit coupled interface precess about the spin-orbit field, resulting in a torque on the local magnetization.
+MTJs composed of a single ferromagnet with interfacial spin-orbit coupling display tunneling anisotropic magnetoresistance, i.e., a change of resistance when varying the magnetization direction \cite{Gould2004,Park2008}, see Fig. \ref{fig:fin}(a).
+One naturally expects that spin-polarized electrons impinging on the spin-orbit coupled interface precess about the spin-orbit field, resulting in a torque on the local magnetization \cite{Manchon2011a}.
 This SOT is of the form given by Eq. \eqref{eq:torquedef} with ${\bm \zeta}={\bf z}$.
-The FL torque possesses an equilibrium contribution [which is nothing but the perpendicular magnetic anisotropy \cite{Manchon2011b}] and the DL torque is purely non-equilibrium.
-Both non-equilibrium torques are linear as a function of the bias voltage, but the magnitude of the non-equilibrium torques are quadratic in Rashba parameter, see Fig. \ref{fig:fin}.
+The field-like torque possesses an equilibrium contribution [which is nothing but the perpendicular magnetic anisotropy \cite{Manchon2011b}] and the damping-like torque is purely non-equilibrium.
+Both torques are linear as a function of the bias voltage, but their magnitude is quadratic in the Rashba parameter, see Fig. \ref{fig:fin}.
 A similar idea has been proposed by \citet{Mahfouzi2012b} by considering a topological insulator as a tunnel barrier.